seanox/xml-micro-exchange-php/manual/getting-started.md

 Now John has arranged the regulars' table.

-John is now waiting for more guests, the server and the innkeeper.
+John is now waiting for more guests and the innkeeper.
 So that all notice him, he puts his name in the guest list.

 ```